rubytogether/rubytogether.org/app/views/news/2018-06-07-may-2018-monthly-update.html.md

 In community events news, our developer evangelist [PJ Hagerty](http://twitter.com/aspleenic) spoke at MalmoRB and Ruby Ireland, and visited CopenhagenRB among other Meetups.

+Meanwhile, the Ruby Google Summer of Code projects made progress on a new `bundle remove` command, created mockups for adding two-factor authentication to RubyGems.org, and continued to implement gem security avidsories.

 ## bundler news

-In May, Bundler saw a few bug fixes, the addition of a [new `--skip-install` flag](https://github.com/bundler/bundler/commit/9e87a1ca4b0c3002ac2774e4837234cef7e3ce08) to `bundler add`, and a [new guide on writing Bundler plugins](https://bundler.io/v1.16/guides/bundler_plugins.html).
+In May, Bundler saw a few bug fixes, a [new `--skip-install` flag](https://github.com/bundler/bundler/commit/9e87a1ca4b0c3002ac2774e4837234cef7e3ce08) for `bundler add`, and a [new guide on writing Bundler plugins](https://bundler.io/v1.16/guides/bundler_plugins.html).
 (Thank you [@jules2689](https://github.com/jules2689) for producing this guide!)

 Bundler gained 9 new commits, contributed by 3 authors.
 There were 66 additions and 48 deletions across 17 files.

 ## rubygems.org news

-[Some significant changes in May.]
-In addition, we [revised the site footer](https://github.com/rubygems/rubygems.org/commit/8de0296d1222e9819ca3a70f678baca0484b99b1) to better clarify how Ruby Central, Ruby Together, and Fastly partnered on RubyGems.org.
+RubyGems.org saw 17 gem updates, and performance improvements for the search page.
+In addition, we [revised the site footer](https://github.com/rubygems/rubygems.org/commit/8de0296d1222e9819ca3a70f678baca0484b99b1) to better clarify how Ruby Central, Ruby Together, and Fastly work together on RubyGems.org.

 This month, RubyGems.org gained 27 new commits, contributed by 7 authors.
 There were 218 additions and 215 deletions across 13 files.

 ## rubygems news

-This month, RubyGems gained 25 new commits, contributed by 4 authors.
+This month, RubyGems saw several bugfixes, support for reproducible gem builds, and a new command alias `i` for `install`, as well as prep for a prerelease of version 3.
+It gained 25 new commits, contributed by 4 authors.
 There were 132 additions and 80 deletions across 21 files.

 ## gemstash news